poult-lab/daily-word/english_words_ learning.md

 02.offender /əˈfendər/

-[n] Number of drug offenders surpasses 20,000 for 2nd straight year.
+[n] Number of drug offenders surpasses 20,000 for 2nd straight year./The courts have also reduced sentences in some cases where the convicted individuals reported on other offenders.

 "a person who commits a crime"